 The EOCT are designed to improve student achievement by assessing student performance on the standards specific to each course tested.
 Student performance on each test is provided to schools for diagnostic and remedial use.
-These results are used to help make instruction more effective and to ensure that all Georgia students have access to a rigorous curriculum that meets high academic standards.
+These results are used to help make instruction more effective and to ensure that all Georgia students have access to rigorous courses that meet high academic expectations.
 These results are also used for student accountability and to gauge the quality of education in the state.
 The EOCT are the final exams for the courses specified.
-For students enrolled in grade nine for the first time before July 1, 2011, the final grade for the courses specified is calculated by weighing the course grade 85% and the EOCT score 15%.
-For students enrolled in grade nine for the first time on July 1, 2011, or after, the final grade in each course is calculated by weighing the course grade 80% and the EOCT score 20% (State Board Rule 160-4-2-.13).
+For students enrolled in grade nine for the first time before July 1, 2011, the final grade for each course is calculated by weighing the course grade 85% and the EOCT score 15%.
+For students enrolled in grade nine for the first time on July 1, 2011, or after, the final grade for each course is calculated by weighing the course grade 80% and the EOCT score 20% (State Board Rule 160-4-2-.13).
 The student must have a final grade of at least 70 to pass the course and earn credit toward graduation.